Asanjena/tech_230_AWS/README.md

 - Access many applications and services without needing major infrastrucure investments

-### What is AWS & history
+###  Amazon Web Services (AWS)

-AWS (Amazon Web Services) is Amazon's cloud computing platform.
+AWS  is Amazon's cloud computing platform.
 It offers cloud services like: Computing power, storage, databases, analytics, networking, machne learning, and more.
 This allows for scalability and flexible cloud resources.

 2006 - AWS was launched to provide on demand acces to computing resources using the internet